niteshkumar144/gensyn-setup/gensyn_setup_guide (2).md

-# 🚀 GENSYN Automated Setup — By NITESH 🇮🇳
+# 🚀 GENSYN Setup — By NITESH KUMAWAT

 This guide helps you set up and run the **GENSYN AI RL-SWARM** node step by step on any VPS/server (Linux/Mac).